warner-benjamin/optimi/docs/index.md

 ## Optimizer Accumulation: Gradient Release and Accumulation

 optimi optimizers can approximate gradient accumulation with gradient release by [accumulating gradients into the optimizer states](optimizer_accumulation.md).

-Like gradient accumulation, model parameters are not updating while accumulating gradients into optimizer states until the last accumulation step.

 ## Fully Decoupled Weight Decay